sous-chefs/kafka/README.md

-The `master` branch is currently highly unstable as there are quite some changes while transitioning from `0.8.0-beta1` to the quite newly released final `0.8.0` version, use with caution (and certainly not in a production environment).
+The `master` branch is currently highly unstable as there are quite some changes while transitioning from `0.8.0-beta1` to the quite newly released final `0.8.0` version.
+Use with caution (and certainly not in a production environment).

 ## Requirements